7 Interesting Facts About the Vagina

-It also serves as an outlet for fluid and cervical mucus and, since it has hundreds of nerve endings, is a center of pleasure and sexual arousal.
+- It also serves as an outlet for period blood and cervical mucus and, since it has hundreds of nerve endings, it’s a center of pleasure and sexual arousal.

-The vagina is an elastic organ that expands during sexual intercourse in many women.
+One of the first things you’d like to know about the vagina is that it’s an elastic organ that expands during sexual intercourse in many women.
 This is because blood is concentrated in this area to facilitate penetration.
 In addition, its interior walls are composed of small folds that open up like umbrellas during intercourse.

-However, when we are approaching orgasm, its size decreases by up to 30%, because the muscles of the vulva contract abruptly.
+However, when we’re approaching orgasm, its size decreases by up to 30% because the muscles of the vulva contract abruptly.

-In addition, the vagina has bacterial flora that act as a protective barrier.
-They fight against viruses, yeast and the harmful bacteria that cause infections.
+Another aspect of the vagina vagina is that is has bacterial flora that act as a protective barrier.
+They fight against bacteria.

 The presence of transparent or white discharge is completely normal.
 Plus, although it can be uncomfortable for some, it’s a key part of the self-cleaning process of this complex organ.

-One of the most interesting facts about the vagina is the fact that its muscles can be toned and strengthened.
-Of course, this is if you choose to practice exercises focused on working your pelvic floor muscle regularly.
+The muscles of the vagina can be toned and strengthened.
+Of course, if you choose to practice exercises focused on working your pelvic floor muscles regularly.

-Naturally, there’s no doubt that this is important.
-Actually, at least one in three women will have dysfunctions in the functioning of their pelvic floor muscle by the time they reach menopause.
+- There’s no doubt that at least one in three women will have dysfunctions in the functioning of their pelvic floor muscles by the time they reach menopause.

-Kegel exercises, pelvic lifting and stretching are simple but effective ways to work this part of the body.
+- Kegel exercises and pelvic lifting and stretching are simple but effective ways to work this part of the body.